top of page

 We heard footsteps behind us but saw no one.
 The brush moved ahead of us.
 Lecia started to murmur.
 We moved to the side under the remaining bushes.
 Theobald’s body began to move.
 Then he disappeared.
 Surely, there were no such things as witches.
 I reached into the pouch and placed one of the objects on my face.
 Lecia put on the other.

-“I do not think they are men,” I said.
+“I do not think they are men,” I whispered.

 With the object, I saw a giant cart with pillowy wheels, red and unclear, roll beside the bag.
 The Red Beings lifted the bag and tossed it into their cart.
 The cart carried many filled red bags.